Extended Deadline FAQ

 I am not a US Citizen, am I eligible for the RAY Fellowship?

 - Our eligibility requirement is that applicants must have the ability to work in the United States and commit to the entire fellowship.
 RAY Fellowship Applicants are not required to be US citizens and we have had several non-citizens become RAY Fellows.
-However, applicants must be able to work in the US, including completing an I-9 form to verify work eligibility.
-This could be through a work permit, visa, DACA, permanent residency, or any other agreements allowing work authorization that will allow a RAY applicant to work in the US for a US-based organization.
+Applicants must be able to work in the US, including completing an I-9 form to verify work eligibility.
+This could be through a visa (eg: OPT), DACA, permanent residency, or any other agreements allowing work authorization that will allow a RAY applicant to work in the US for a US-based organization.
 RAY Host Organizations will not, at this time, sponsor visas for international applicants.

 I am currently in a graduate program that would finish during the RAY Fellowship, since I don’t yet have the degree, am I eligible to apply?

 - RAY Fellowship positions are opportunities for individuals who have not yet gone to graduate school.
 At this time we are unable to consider folks who will obtain their Masters during the fellowship.
 RAY Fellowships are full-time positions and are not designed for individuals simultaneously pursuing a degree in a full-time program.
-If you have further questions, please contact either of the RAY Program managers at email@example.com or firstname.lastname@example.org.
+If you have further questions, please contact the RAY Program Manager at email@example.com.

 What does “Come from a racial / ethnic background underrepresented in conservation and clean energy” mean?
 I am white/Caucasian, am I eligible for the RAY Fellowship?
 I am mixed race, am I eligible for the RAY Fellowship?

-- If you identify as white/Caucasian, we appreciate your interest in our fellowship and your commitment to diversity, equity, and inclusion.
-Anyone is welcome to apply regardless of identity, but please keep in mind that the RAY Fellowship works specifically to promote racial/ethnic diversity within the field among people who identify as Black, Indigenous and/or people of Color.
-Mixed race folks are welcome and encouraged to apply.
+- Anyone is welcome to apply regardless of identity, but please keep in mind that the RAY Fellowship works specifically to promote racial/ethnic diversity within the field among people who have come from a historically excluded group.
+People who identify under the imperfect term “BIPOC”, that is: Black, Indigenous (or of aboriginal descent), and/or as a person of color, any intersection therein and are from historically excluded backgrounds are strongly encouraged to apply.

 - Yes!
-Anyone who graduated or will graduate between Jan 2020-July 2021 is eligible to apply for the RAY Fellowship.
+Anyone who graduated or will graduate between Jan 2021-September 2022 is eligible to apply for the RAY Fellowship.

 I’ve held a full-time 40 hour/week internship at an environmental organization over the summer before, am I still eligible to apply for the RAY Fellowship?
 I did a fellowship/internship/Americorps the year before, am I still eligible to apply for the RAY Fellowship?